bigeyedandroid/novela-hugo-starter/content/post/want-to-get-into-product-management.md

 timeToRead: 8
 authors: []
 personal: []
-title: Want to get into Product Management?
+title: "Want to get into Product Management? \U0001F6D1"
 excerpt: This will outline why you might want to reconsider that.
 While I started this essay as a rant to the world, I’ve tried by best to add helpful reads that you can go through to get a better understanding of each of the major sections covered